Left–right political spectrum

-The left–right political spectrum is a system of classifying political positions, ideologies and parties, with emphasis placed upon issues of social equality and social hierarchy.
+The left–right political spectrum is a system of classifying political positions, ideologies, and parties, with emphasis placed upon issues of social equality and social hierarchy.
+In general, left-wing politics are opposed to social hierarchies, while right-wing politics are in favor of social hierarchies.
 In addition to positions on the left and on the right, there are centrist and moderate positions, which are not strongly aligned with either end of the spectrum.
 It originated during the French Revolution based on the seating in the French National Assembly.

 On this type of political spectrum, left-wing politics and right-wing politics are often presented as opposed, although a particular individual or group may take a left-wing stance on one matter and a right-wing stance on another; and some stances may overlap and be considered either left-wing or right-wing depending on the ideology.
 In France, where the terms originated, the left has been called "the party of movement" or liberal, and the right "the party of order" or conservative.